Thinning hair in women

 The potential for regrowth will depend on a range of factors, including the root cause of your hair loss, your age, and how far hair loss has progressed.
 Unfortunately, there’s no magic cure for hair loss, but often the condition can be treated and hair loss minimised.
 It’s important to talk to your GP as soon as possible to maximise your chances of regrowth.

-Hair loss can be incredibly stressful, particularly in women, and it can be difficult to access the right information leading to further frustration.
+Hair loss can be incredibly stressful, particularly in women, and it can be difficult to get the right information leading to further frustration.
 As with any type of medical condition, you should seek the advice of a doctor for a proper diagnosis, as well as the right advice on treatment.